offline-ai/cli/README.md

   * Use the client (`@offline-ai/cli`) directly to download the AI brain: `ai brain download`
 * Create the ai application's agent script file and debug prompts using the client (`@offline-ai/cli`): `ai run -f your_script --interactive --loglevel info`.
 * Integrate the script into your ai application.
-* One-click packaging into standalone smart applications (TODO)
+* One-click packaging into standalone intelligent applications (TODO)

 <!-- toc -->
 * [Offline AI Client(WIP)](#offline-ai-clientwip)